HRM-036: Use of Disaster Leave

 At the end of each calendar year, any unused hours will not carry forward and will not be eligible for cash payout.

 Requesting Disaster Leave to Provide Emergency Services: Faculty, staff, and professional research staff (includes research assistants, postdoctoral research associates, and senior research staff) must request Disaster Leave in accordance with procedures established by the University.
-The decision to grant leave is solely within the discretion of the immediate supervisor, taking into consideration the need for the individual’s assistance and the expected impact of the absence on the school or unit’s ability to maintain services.
+The decision to grant leave is solely within the discretion of the immediate supervisor, taking into consideration the need for the individual’s assistance and the expected impact of the absence on the school/unit/department’s ability to maintain services.

-Extended Leave to Provide Emergency Services: Faculty, staff and professional research staff asked by emergency/relief service authorities through a federal or state agency to extend their service beyond the first week (5 business days or 40 hours) of Disaster Leave, may request approval from their immediate supervisor to continue service and use a second week of leave.
+Extended Leave to Provide Emergency Services: Faculty, staff, and professional research staff asked by emergency/relief service authorities through a federal or state agency to extend their service beyond the first week (5 business days or 40 hours) of Disaster Leave, may request approval from their immediate supervisor to continue service and use a second week of leave.

 Any emergency/relief service approved beyond the maximum must be performed using other sources of leave subject to the policies that govern such leaves (e.g., volunteer service leave, appropriate accrued leave, or leave without pay).
-[Refer to the University Human Resources website and employment category for these leave policies.]
+[Refer to the UVA Human Resources website and employment category for these leave policies.]

 The University will not pay for expenses related to providing emergency service, such as travel, food, lodging, supplies, equipment, etc.

-Events that Qualify for the Provision of Emergency Services: Faculty, staff, and professional research staff may be granted leave to provide emergency services if all of the following criteria are met:
+Events that Qualify for the Provision of Emergency Services: Faculty, staff, and professional research staff may be granted leave to provide emergency services if all the following criteria are met:

-- The geographic area is covered by an official declaration of major disaster by the President of the United States, or a declaration of a State of Emergency by the Governor of Virginia or the governor of another state; and, except for Classified Staff (unless otherwise authorized by the State), an international body or the government of a foreign country.
+- The geographic area is covered by an official declaration of major disaster by the President of the United States, or a declaration of a State of Emergency by the Governor of Virginia or the governor of another state; or, except for Classified Staff (unless otherwise authorized by the State), an international body or the government of a foreign country.

 - Public officials at the site of the disaster have requested from federal or state government officials the assistance of individuals with specialized skills or training.